yotorng/bookish-rhizome/content/The Library/Empire-of-AI.md

 * scaling doctrine has become so ingrained that some are even beginning to view it as something of a natural phenomenon.
 Scaling compute is the way, not just a way, to reach more advanced AI capabilities
 * But scale is not the only pathway to improved performance.
 Within deep learning, the neglected paths of improving the neural network itself or even the quality of its training data can significantly reduce the amount of expensive compute needed to reach the same performance.
 That’s not even considering approaches that move away from deep learning—neurosymbolic AI, pure expert systems, or even fundamentally new paradigms—which would break the logic of scaling

-## Chapter 5: Scale of Ambition
+## Ch

 * Transformers can ingest large volumes of text and consider each word, sentence, and paragraph in a significantly larger context.
 * Transformers are simple and scalable neural networks, an example of what he was looking for.
-He
 * force it to compress data about the world into its essence.
 “Intelligence is compression,”
 * scaling laws described the relationship between the performance of a deep learning model and three key inputs: the volume of a model’s training data, the amount of compute it was trained on, and the number of its parameters
 * AGI, despite being amorphous and unknowable, was also inevitable.
 OpenAI would repeatedly justify its behaviors against variations of the same argument for years after.
 Under the specter of AGI’s unstoppable arrival, the company needed to keep developing more and more powerful models to prepare itself and to prepare society.
 Even if those models carried with them their own risks, the experience they offered to prevent or face possible AI apocalypse made those risks bearable.